John Milton's reception history: Enlightenment

 The generation of poets following the Restoration were influenced by Milton's poetry, especially Paradise Lost, and viewed it favorably.
 Alexander Pope, as poet, was heavily influenced by Milton, but he was not as directly attached to the language and concepts within the poetry as other poets, including the English Romantics.
 However, near the end of his life Pope planned to compose an epic on Brutus, that was to be written in Miltonic blank verse.
 John Dryden, in an epigram, believed that Milton ranked with Homer and Virgil; but it is uncertain how sincere Dryden was, given that the conventions of the time expected such lofty commendations of individuals.
 John Dennis praised Milton for composing a poem that was original, and Voltaire teased that France was unable to produce a similarly original epic.

-Samuel Johnson criticized Milton for various things: he attacked Milton for archaic language, he blamed Milton for inspiring bad blank verse, and he couldn't stand Milton's puritan and republican beliefs.
+Samuel Johnson criticized Milton for various things: he attacked Milton for archaic language, he blamed Milton for inspiring bad blank verse, and he could not stand Milton's puritan and republican beliefs.
 Johnson did respect Milton's poetry, and relied on it for many of the quotes contained in his Dictionary of the English Language.

 Johnson's contemporaries had mixed views of Milton.
 Although Handel experienced success by setting Milton's poetry to music, including Il Penseroso, L'Allegro, and Samson Agonistes, he refused to transform Paradise Lost into an oratorio, objecting to the epic's religious content.
 Likewise, Edward Gibbon questioned Milton's use of God as a character within a poem and Shaftesbury wondered if it was correct to alter Scripture in such a way.
 Still, many people believed that Paradise Lost equaled the classical epics.